 The School of Music produces a wide variety of events, more than 100 annually, that feature faculty, students, ensembles, chamber groups, and guest artists.
 Their number and breadth speak to both our tradition and commitment to musical performance.
 Visit the School of Music home page for a listing of upcoming events and times.

 Faculty Recitals highlight faculty in solo performances.
-Featuring Puget Sound Organist Joseph Adam, the Organ Series includes the annual Bethel Schneebeck Organ Recital and six Friday afternoon concerts known as Organ at Noon.
+Featuring Puget Sound Organist Wyatt Smith, the Organ Series includes the annual Bethel Schneebeck Organ Recital and six Friday afternoon concerts known as Organ at Noon.

 Instrumental Ensembles perform throughout the year.
 They include the Symphony Orchestra, String Orchestra, Wind Ensemble, and Concert Band.